-6 Apparent large rise in vacant frontage is due to 0% being recorded in 2003.
+4 Apparent large rise in vacant frontage is due to 0% being recorded in 2003.
 However, a quarter of all secondary frontage was not recorded that year, so it is possible there was vacant frontage then which was unrecorded.

-- bookmakers in 2015, there was little actual change experienced between use classes during this period. - 6.3 During this period there was a decrease in the proportion of vacant frontage, due to units coming back into use and also some starting to undergo redevelopment. - 6.4 There was, however, an increase in the proportion of vacant frontage between 2018 and 2019, rising by just over 4%.
+- 6.3 Considering that much of the change from E(c) [formerly A2] to Sui Generis between 2013 and 2018 was due to the national reclassifying of bookmakers in 2015, there was little actual change experienced between use classes during this period. - 6.4 During this period there was a decrease in the proportion of vacant frontage, due to units coming back into use and also some starting to undergo redevelopment. - 6.5 There was, however, an increase in the proportion of vacant frontage between 2018 and 2019, rising by just over 4%.
 Some units previously vacant at the start of 2018 came back into use, but this was negated by the closure of the large units previously occupied by a Polish supermarket in West Gate and the BHF charity shop on the corner of Terminus Street.
-The rise in proportion of vacant frontage continued, increasing by another 5% between 2019 and 2020. - 6.5 New permitted developments were introduced in 2013 which allowed greater flexibility of changes-of-use for retail units.
-These new permitted development rights appear to have had little impact on the frontages because the proportions of uses have remained relatively stable, with E(a) [formerly A1] use remaining the most prominent.

-- 6.6 Despite the Covid-19 pandemic and resulting national restrictions on retail and hospitality between Spring 2020 and Spring 2021, there was not a notable change experienced in the secondary frontages between 2020 and 2021.
-Most of the changes which were experienced were due to the UCO changes and the way uses are recorded. - As of 2021, 31.3% of the overall frontage is 'inactive'; 21.5% due to being vacant and 9.8% due to being refurbished or redeveloped.
+The rise in proportion of vacant frontage continued, increasing by another 5% between 2019 and 2020. - 6.6 Despite the Covid-19 pandemic and resulting national restrictions on retail and hospitality between Spring 2020 and Spring 2021, there was not a notable change experienced in the secondary frontages between 2020 and 2021.
+Most of the changes which were experienced were due to the UCO changes and the way uses are recorded. - 6.7 Between 2021 and 2022, there was little recorded change.
+However, the proportion of vacant frontage increased by 0.6% to 22.1%, which is the highest recorded since 2013 and the second highest overall. - In 2022, the overall frontage which could be classed as 'inactive' stood at 31.5%; 22.1% due to being vacant and 9.4% due to being refurbished or redeveloped.
+This level is the highest recorded, but is expected to reduce in the near future due to regeneration in the town centre. - 6.9 Fig. 6.b clearly shows that, since 2013, the proportion of E(a) frontage has remained relatively stable.
+E(b) frontage was stable but has started to increase in more recent years (although some of this is due to the UCO changes), while E(c) has slowly decreased. - 6.10 Sui Generis was increasing but has more recently been declining.
+Frontages classed as 'misc.', which include uses such as offices and educational uses, have been increasing in recent years following a period of stability.

-- Fig. 6.b clearly shows that, since 2013, the proportion of E(a) frontage has remained relatively stable, along with most other frontages including E(b) [formerly A3].
-However, there is a continuing trend of a decreasing proportion of A2 frontage and, since 2017, decreasing Sui Generis frontage. - 6.9 These decreases, along with some minor decreases of frontage in other uses, are mostly due to units becoming vacant.
-While remaining relatively stable between 2013 and 2017, the proportion of vacant frontage has been increasing since. - 6.10 Once the 9.8% of frontage which is currently being refurbished or redeveloped is brought back into use, the overall proportion of 'inactive' frontage will reduce.
-It is expected that vacancy levels will decrease due to continuing regeneration in the town centre.